openstack/zun/specs/container-sandbox.rst

    This will create a container by joining the namespaces of the sandbox container so that resources in sandbox container can be shared.
-3. The design should be extensible so that operators can plug-in their own drivers if they are not statisfied by the built-in sandbox implementation(s).
+3. The design should be extensible so that operators can plug-in their own drivers if they are not satisfied by the built-in sandbox implementation(s).

 The diagram below offers an overview of the system architecture.
 The Zun